DylanDijk/dylandijk.github.io/_posts/2023-01-03-git-cheatsheet.md

 - The `git checkout` command lets you navigate between the branches created by `git branch`.
 Checking out a branch updates the files in the working directory to match the version stored in that branch, and it tells Git to record all new commits on that branch.
 Think of it as a way to select which line of development you’re working on.

-- `HEAD` can be thought of as a pointer where commits are added to.

-- You are in a detached head state when your `HEAD` is pointing at a commit and not a branch.
-[This video](https://www.youtube.com/watch?v=GN36mrrM12k) explains it well.